 Mittens may warm your hands fast, but they will not be water-resistant, and if they are bulky, you will not be able to use them to hold things.

-Another type of hiking gloves is the “lobster” type.
+Another type of hiking glove is the “lobster” type.

 These come with three “fingers.”
-Keeping more fingers in one “glove ginger” can provide more warmth, but you need to wonder if it is practical.
+Keeping more fingers in one “glove ginger” can provide more warmth, but you must wonder if it is practical.

-If your hands are fixed around something you hold, they may be handy.
+They may be handy if your hands are fixed around something you hold.
 Such cases are holding ski poles.

-That gives a minimal range of motion, and that is why the majority of hikers prefer the 5-finger style.
+That gives a minimal range of motion, which is why most hikers prefer the 5-finger style.

 In recent years and due to smartphone usage as a camera, navigation system, or only as a phone, there are gloves that allow uncovering your fingertips.

-These are handy when it comes to easy hiking trips, with relatively good weather.
-However, I think that having a hole in each finger simply allows your fingers to get cold.
+These are handy for easy hiking trips with relatively good cold weather.
+However, I think having a hole in each finger allows your fingers to get cold.

 If you need to handle your smartphone or any touch screen device, you can look out for such specific gloves with fingertips that are touch screen compatible.